credulous67/safe_mgmt_code/README.md

 # Safe Management System (SMS)
 This is a web based application to manage safes and their contents to satisfy PCI DSS and PCI PIN Security requirements

+I have now split out the php code and the docker-compose / k8s deployment parts into separated repo's This is primarily to allow for easier deployment to Kubernetes using an init container to git clone the php code

+This will need  subsequent changes to the docker-compose deployment as well

 ## To start containers
 ```
 cd ~/docker/safe_mgmt